 Women Offender Institutions

-Women's institutions provide a safe and supportive environment for offenders.
+Women's institutions provide a safe and supportive environment for inmates.
 This is done through programs and treatment that are designed specifically to meet women's needs.

 All women's institutions are multi-level.
-This means they house maximum-, medium- and minimum-security offenders.
+This means they house maximum-, medium- and minimum security inmates.
 The only exception is Okimaw Ohci Healing Lodge.
-It houses only minimum or medium security offenders.
+It houses only minimum or medium security inmates.

 Women live in the section of the institution that matches their security level.
 Those who are classified as minimum or medium security live in housing units with shared living areas.
 They are responsible for their daily needs such as cooking, cleaning and laundry.
 Women classified as maximum security live in secure units.
 Specialized staff provide high-level programs and supervision.